Allliiiya/IE6400_Foundations_of_Data_Analytics_Engineering/README.md

 ### Here is the coursework of my Master's class

 Three parts of the page:
-1. Assignment: the personal assignment final draft
+1. Assignment: the personal assignment final eidtion
 2. Quiz: Lecture quiz and answer
 3. Project: group projects